Lade Line

-The Lade Line (Ladelinjen) was a tramway between Munkegata and Lade in Trondheim, Norway.
+The Lade Line (Ladelinjen) was a tramway between Munkegata and Lade in Trondheim Municipality, Norway.
 The first part of the line was opened in 1901, but not expanded to Lade until 1958.
 The line was operated by Trondheim Sporvei and Trondheim Trafikkselskap until it was abandoned in 1988.

 History

 The first steps of Lade Line were constructed at the same time as the Ila Line when the 3.5 km electric tram line between Ila and Buran at Lademoen opened in 1901 by the municipal Trondhjems Elektricitetsværk og Sporvei.
 By 1908 the headway on the line was down to 4 minutes, with the line being operated by 12 tramcars.
 The line was at first built as single track, but in 1913 the line was rebuilt to double track and a new depot at Voldsminde built, though the double track on Bakke Bridge was not completed until 1928.
 A loop was constructed at Buran in 1921 and at Voldsminde in 1936.